Driving along Skyline Drive in Shenandoah National Parks is one of my absolute favorite things to do. It’s so relaxing and has such beautiful scenery!

 The Carriage Car Museum is a great place to visit, especially for kids and car enthusiasts.
 It’s actually just one of several car museums in Virginia.

 What to Bring

-While the companies will provide the tube rentals and life jackets, you’ll want to make sure you are well prepared for your float, especially with kids and especially when you’ll be spending multiple hours on the water.
+While the companies will provide the tube rentals and life jackets at great prices, you’ll want to make sure you are well prepared for your float, especially with kids and especially when you’ll be spending multiple hours on the water.

 After forgetting my fair share of things the first couple of times we went, here is what I would recommend bringing:

 - Some snacks (for the float) and a picnic (if you’d like to stay after the float at the picnic area / picnic shelter)